Low sugar, gluten-free chocolate chip cookie bars made with a small amount of maple syrup, oats, and your favorite nut or seed butter!

 - ¼ cup applesauce

-- 2 Tbsp maple syrup (or one tablespoon maple syrup, plus another tablespoon of milk and a dash of stevia)
+- 2 Tablespoon maple syrup (or one tablespoon maple syrup, plus another tablespoon of milk and a dash of stevia)

 - chocolate chips or chopped dark or unsweetened chocolate for topping